 Omarni began chemotherapy and steroid treatment immediately.
 It has been a rollercoaster journey ever since.
 An infection on his brain left him in hospital for six months, with his chemotherapy on hold.
 He also suffered a seizure and later, while in hospital, he slipped in the shower, leaving him with a crack on his skull and a bleed on the brain.

 By the end of 2020, it was clear that the treatment had not worked as effectively as hoped, and after a match was found in the US, Omarni received a stem cell transplant.

-If you can, send a child like Omarni a Bag of Smiles this Christmas.
+If you can, send a child like Omarni a warm Cuddle for Christmas.